-Subject Years Recommendations EHS Courses Available English Shall include the study of the English language, literature, speaking ar listening, and writing, with emphasis of and frequent practice in writing expository prose during all four years.
-English 1 English 2 English 3 Journalism Science Fiction Academic Comp./Writing 121 Creative Writing World Literature Contemporary Lit.
+Subject Years Recommendations EHS Cours es Available English 4 Shall include the study of the English language, literature, speaking and listening, and writing, with emphasis on and frequent practice in writing expository prose during all four years.
+English 1 English 2 English 3 Journalism Science Fiction Academic Wtg 121Z Mythology World Literature Contemporary Lit.
 Poetry AP Literature & Composition Ethnic Studies Math 3 Shall include first year algebra and two additional years of college preparatory mathematics selected from geometry (deductive or descriptive), advanced topics in algebra, trigonometry, analytical geometry, finite mathematics, advanced applications, calculus, probability and statistics, or courses that integrate topics from two or more of these areas.
 In addition, math is highly recommended in the senior year.
-Algebra and geometry taken prior to 9th grade will be accepted.
+Algebra and geometry taken prior to 9 th grade will be accepted.
 Algebra 1 Algebra II Geometry Financial Algebra Intro Data Science Pre-Calculus Calculus Science 3 Shall include a year each in two fields of college preparatory science such as biology, chemistry, physics or earth and physical science with one recommended year of laboratory science.
-Physical Science Chemistry AP Physics Physics AP Chemistry Human Body Systems Biology Astronomy Earth & Space Zoology Botany Social Studies 3 Shall include one year of US history, one year of global studies, 1⁄2 year economics and 1⁄2 year of government.
+Chemistry AP Chemistry Human Body Systems Biology Physics AP Physics Social Studies 3 Shall include one year of US history, one year of global studies, 1⁄2 year economics and 1⁄2 year of government.
 Global/World History US History AP US History Economics Government Psychology Sociology Criminology (does not count as EHS social studies credit) Second Language 2 All students must complete one of the following: (1) two years of the same language in high school (two years in middle school of the same language equates to one year of that language in high school; (2) a third year high school class of a foreign language with a C- or better.
 Demonstrated proficiency in ASL meets the second language requirement.
-Spanish German l
+Spanish